Login

 Find a suitable property

 Property owners measure living space using various methods.
-As a result the value in the lease agreement can be higher than the actual net living space.
+As a result, the value in the lease agreement may be higher than the net living space according to WBS and SIA.

 There is no legal limit to how big the difference can be.

-Put simply, would you not have signed the rental agreement with an indication of the real size?
+Put simply, would you not have signed the rental agreement if you were made aware of the real size (according to WBS/SIA)?
 If so, the difference is too big.
 This is regarded as a defect in the rental property.
-In this case, you can withdraw from the contract or demand a rent reduction .
+You can then withdraw from the contract or rent reduction

 This article was first published on 01.09.2010